 - Minimum hassle– When you purchase your house, there will be no hassle to wait for communication from the landlord every so often.
 It also helps you avoid traipsing through inspection tours.

-- You won’t deal with rent increases- as the owner of the house, you are the person in control.
-You won’t be handling landlord issues.
+- No rent increases: You won't deal with rent increases- as the owner of the house, you are the person in control.
+You won't be handling landlord issues.

 - Multiple storage options– You can easily store your bikes, toys, as well as spices and clothes therein.
 If you have pets, you could also hire a caregiver when you fly.